smartgeek27/Multi_robot_path_planning_using_DARP/README.md

-# Rishi Dadhich, 1222538785
 # DARP: Divide Areas Algorithm for Optimal Multi-Robot Coverage Path Planning

-## Motivation
+# Motivation

 In order to cover a region of interest with previously identified obstacles, this project works with the path planning problem for a group of mobile robots.
 The DARP algorithm divides the territory into a number of equal regions, each corresponding to a particular robot, in order to ensure total coverage, a non-backtracking solution, and a minimal coverage path while requiring no prior planning.

-## Requirements
+# Requirements
-# run this command pip install -r requirements.txt
+run this command
-# after going inside the directory.
+'pip install -r requirements.txt' after going inside the directory.

 # To setup the environment install requirements.text file beforehand.
 numpy==1.20
 opencv-python==4.5.4.60